alicevo/Smart-City/README.md

 ## Getting Started

-I used Eclipse for this project, but you can use any other IDE of your choice.
+The original developer forked fro used Eclipse for this project, but you can use any other IDE of your choice.

 ## Dependencies